 The trial period was great, I got to know my coworkers and really enjoyed the vibe.
-A few days before leaving for my trip I was told I was in.
+A few days before leaving on holiday with my friends I was told I was accepted.
 I packed my bags and left with a 3 friends to Australia for a camper-van west-coast trip to Australia, and a couple of days in China.

-- My passion for strong AI was re-kindled as a result of having long talks with one of my best friends
+My passion for AI was re-kindled as a result of having long talks with one of my friends, I started attending conferences and meet-ups.
+Meeting like-minded individuals makes a huge difference.
+People also appreciated my talks and presentations at work, which motivated me to start giving more.

 If you feel the inkling to start your own company, go for it, it is a valuable experience!
 But if things don’t turn out as you expect them to, know when to pull out.
-If you already have your own business and things are looking grim, take a few days off, think about it, plan ahead, and more importantly, ask yourself: is this what I really want to be doing?
+Know when to take a step back, and use metrics, data, or input from everyone you can find, and reach a conclusion: carry on, or drop it.
+If you already have your own business and things are looking grim, take a few days off, talk with people, crunch the numbers, you’ll work it out.

-Here are my key takeaway points if you are planning a new startup:
+Here are my key takeaway points if you are planning or running a startup:

 - Be prepared, constantly reassess yourself and your position (not just your startup’s)

 - Know that some day you might have to change direction (either pivot, downscale, or close up), but don’t let this demotivate you, try harder while things are still on course!